pundreek-saurabh/HTMLandCSS/README.md

 # HTMLandCSS
-Practical use-cases of various CSS things with documentation (as per requirment).
+Practical use-cases of various CSS things with documentation (as per requirement).
 Some more objects will be uploaded soon.